sunpy/.github/README.md

 The Code of Conduct file apparently needs to be markdown for GH to pick it up, so the version in this repo is converted from the version in the root of the main sunpy repo.

+The conversion command I used is:

+    pandoc -f rst -t markdown_strict ../sunpy/CODE_OF_CONDUCT.rst   > CODE_OF_CONDUCT.md